mercadolibre/chico/README.md

 #### 1. Create your own commons shared variables

 a.
-Duplicate the commons shared variables.
+Duplicate the commons shared variables (src/common/_variables-ml.scss).
 b.
-Change the name of the duplicated file(s).
+Change the name of the duplicated file(s) as you want (For example, _variables-yourThemeName.scss.)

-> E.g.: _variables-ml.scss to _variables-yourThemeName.scss

 #### 2. Create your own style for a components variables

 a.
-Duplicate de sass components variables you need and follow the components structure explained above (or create a new one).
+Duplicate the Sass components variables you need and follow the components structure explained above (or create a new one).
 b.
 Change the name of the duplicated file(s).

 > E.g.: _autocomplete-variables-ml.scss to _autocomplete-variables-yourThemeName.scss